davidhu3141/ArcApproxByEllipse/README.md

 Other Thoughts
 --------------

 This program is not designed for the type of ellipse trammel where the pen sits between two nails.
-That version would occupy more space than the other type and is typically meant for ellipses whose two axes are closer in length.
+That version would occupy more space than the other type and is typically meant for ellipses whose two axes are closer in length (my guess).
 Honestly, I was just too lazy to support it.